What Is Jerusalem Day (Yom Yerushalayim)?

 It not only was a stunning victory, but as many believe, a miraculous one.

-Firstly, Israel was completely outnumbered and outgunned.
+Israel was completely outnumbered and outgunned.
 The enemy had twice as many soldiers, three times as many planes, and four times as many tanks.
 But when Egypt realized that they were under attack, they did not shoot at the Israeli planes.
-Two planes carrying the top commanders of Egypt, Jordan, and Iraq were airborne at the time, and there were strict orders not to launch any antiaircraft missiles which could have otherwise destroyed the attacking Israeli planes because they could also mistakenly down the aircraft of these important commanders.
-Instead, Israel managed to eliminate more than half the Egyptian air force in less than an hour.
+Two planes carrying the top commanders of Egypt, Jordan, and Iraq were airborne at the time, and there were strict orders not to launch any antiaircraft missiles which could have otherwise destroyed the attacking Israeli planes, because they could also mistakenly down the aircraft of these important commanders.
+So Israel managed to eliminate more than half the Egyptian air force in less than an hour.

 Take our quiz to discover how much you know about the Six-Day War